 In line with the teachings of Yoga, Healing in the Willows aims to offer retreats with a social and environmental conscience.
 As such, we source all of the materials and services required for the retreats as locally as possible, with the utmost respect for the environment and the local community.

 All products used during the retreats are organic and eco-friendly (including the pure-rubber yoga mats provided) and all our meals are vegan and free from palm-oil.

-Moreover, by sourcing as many goods and services locally, we support local business, including neighbouring family-owned organic farms (where we buy all the fresh produce used for the retreats’ meals), the local organic shops in the towns of Cecina and Volterra (for most of its dry food and bread), and local transport companies for picking-up our guests from the local train station.
+Moreover, by sourcing as many goods and services locally, we support local business, including neighbouring family-owned organic farms (where we buy all the fresh produce used for the retreats’ meals), local organic shops (for most of its dry food and bread), and locals for picking-up our guests from the local train station.

 Committed also to making Yoga available to the widest possible demographic we have a wide price-range and offer a number of bursaries to enable those in need of some financial support to also partake in the retreats.